bdellacoletta/bdellacoletta/README.md

 Full Stack Developer
 --------------------

-Recent graduate of Le Wagon's 'Web Development' bootcamp, I am looking for my first opportunity, eager and motivated to learn and develop my skills.
+Web Dev recent graduate from [Le Wagon's Coding Bootcamp](https://www.lewagon.com/), I am looking for my first opportunity, eager and motivated to learn and develop my skills.
 Collaborative and organized, working in groups has never been a problem.

 *   🌍  I'm based in Araras, SP - Brasil
 *   ✉️  You can contact me at [brancasdc@gmail.com](mailto:brancasdc@gmail.com)
-*   🚀  I'm currently working on [Cadê o Tio?](http://https://cade-o-tio.herokuapp.com/)
+*   🤓  I'm currently improving my knowledge of English

  ### Skills and Tools
 <p align="left">